poneding/mdi/README.md

 English | [中文](README_zh-CN.md)

-mdi is a command line tool used to recursively generate markdown indexes in directories.
+mdi(Markdown indexer) is a command line tool used to recursively generate markdown indexes in directories.

 ## Installation